February

 effect on

 her pain.
 Eager to find something that would work, I agreed.
-Two

 days later, she was running around and acting nearly normal.
 The effect